quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-jdbcDriver – the fully-qualified class name of the JDBC driver to use.
-The driver must be on the QE application's classpath. jdbcUsername – a JDBC username. jdbcPassword – a JDBC password. jdbcUrl – a JDBC URL pointing to the target database. sqlQuery – the SQL query to execute.
+jdbcDriver â€“ the fully-qualified class name of the JDBC driver to use.
+The driver must be on the QE application's classpath. jdbcUsername â€“ a JDBC username. jdbcPassword â€“ a JDBC password. jdbcUrl â€“ a JDBC URL pointing to the target database. sqlQuery â€“ the SQL query to execute.

 #